-2020 A.D.
-“A YEAR OF AWAKENING”
+2020 C.E.
+“A YEAR OF AWAKENING.”

 The proposed masterclass CBETT Initiative is a hub for “big ideas” (creativity and innovation) to drive new Black empowerment approaches.
 The CBETT will also function as a repository for archiving data ─a skills repository to data-mine experts to assemble multi-disciplinary consortiums rapidly.
 To address macro-level endeavors, such as bidding on major procurement contracts, engaging in public and private consultancy, or negotiating on behalf of PPMO (community) leadership to fulfill the principal objective of the PPMO.
-More importantly, to ensure that the vision of “Black empowerment” stands supreme as holistic, permanent, macro-level, job creation, wealth creation, and digital and physical infrastructure.
+More importantly, to ensure that the “Black empowerment” vision stands supreme as holistic, permanent, macro-level, job creation, wealth creation, and digital and physical infrastructure.

-The 50 years (2021 – 2071) journey that we are about to embark on will take us along many unknown, unfamiliar, challenging, and illuminating paths.
+The 50 years (2021 – 2071) journey we are about to embark on will take us along many unknown, unfamiliar, challenging, and illuminating paths.
 This new journey invites us to invest some time to infuse a deep philosophical understanding of the nature of the journey in our minds.
 Specifically, the journey invites us to gain a keen insight into the multi-millions of dollars in studies, analysis, statistical reports, and recommendations that nobly strove to address the problems of minority communities, with many unanswered questions.
 What ought the state of the future of the Black community?
 Who will help to pioneer the new frontier?
 Can we know that we are making progress without quantitative and qualitative measures?
 What should be the definitive criteria to classify progress ─Black empowerment?

 We will understand that we are making progress by fulfilling the goals of a representative sample of 15 Innovative Strategies that undergird holistic growth.
 Moreover, the manifesto proffers implementing a Black History Month Scorecard (BHMSC) ―synonymous with a “dashboard” in an automobile and an aircraft, with sufficient critical indicators to measure and report on progress during each successive Black History Month (BHM).
 The ultimate goal is to measure progress consistently over the next 50 years (2021 ― 2071) ─generationally.